What Happens If You Lie About Your Income on a Credit Card Application?

 At worst, you could wind up paying big fines or spending time in jail.

-When you submit the application, whether it be in-person or online, you must affirm that all of the information on the application is true.
+When you submit the application, whether in-person or online, you must affirm that all of the information on the application is true.

-If you knowingly lie on a credit card application, you are committing a crime known as loan application fraud.
+If you knowingly lying on a credit card application, means you are committing a crime known as loan application fraud.

 Here's the deal: